wp-plugins/ecampaign/readme.txt

 3. Configure under admin >> Settings >> Ecampaign or got to /wp-admin/options-general.php?page=ecampaign
 4. Create a page that contains [ecampaign] and [/ecampaign] tags, see Setting up a campaign action
 5. View that page.
 The supplied style sheet works for the Atahualpa theme.
-For other themes you may need to change the padding and the fonts etc. If the default layout doesn't match the screen shots, check the layout in Ecampaign settings especially after upgrades.
+For other themes you may need to change the padding and the fonts etc. If the default template doesn't match the screen shots, check the template in Ecampaign settings especially after upgrades.

 PHP5 is required.
 There are no dependencies. filter_vars() from PHP5.2+ is used if available.

+If you want to use CAPTCHA, download securimage from http://www.phpcaptcha.org/ and install somewehere under the plugins directory and change the ecampaign settings to match that location.
+The default location is under the ecampaign directory.
+Versions of securimage that have been tested with ecampaign are 2.0 beta and 1.02 packaged with si-contact-form.

 Anyone that is able to create/edit pages can create new campaign actions by creating a new post or page and embedding the default text of the email along with the